danielcprice/python-clicker-game/README.md

 # python-clicker-game

 ## Last Update
-So far we have buttons
+So far we have buttons and a counter
+Next I want to make things happen over time and add population count

 ## Summary
 The idea for this game is that you have a population and resources maybe some world events